Through the Fire

 This is not a painting about ascent in triumph.
 It is about establishment.
 About holding ground.
 About having crossed through darkness and now standing as evidence of that crossing.
 The work does not announce victory.
 It stands in it.

-United Beyond the Veil
+Beyond the Veil

-In United Beyond the Veil, Adrian Bol portrays a family not merely enduring spiritual conflict, but emerging through it — bound together, refined, and victorious.
+In Beyond the Veil, Adrian Bol portrays a family not merely enduring spiritual conflict, but emerging through it — bound together, refined, and victorious.
 The clustered forms lean inward and upward, suggesting solidarity rather than fracture.
 These figures do not stand alone; they advance as one body, shaped by hardship yet strengthened by it.

 Bol’s layered technique mirrors the process of passage.
 Broad, assertive brushstrokes establish the forms, while scratched lines and repeated contours testify to resistance met and overcome.
 The figures overlap deliberately, reinforcing a sense of shared ground — a household that has stood firm while moving through the unseen pressures that surround it.